lowRISC/opentitan/sw/device/silicon_creator/rom_ext/doc/ownership.md

 A locked update allows an owner to update their Owner Configuration without transferring ownership to a new owner.

-1. The owner prepares for the update by staging a signed boot services `OwnershipUnlock` command with the current ownership nonce and the mode set to `LockedUpdate`.
+1. The owner prepares for the update by staging a signed boot services `OwnershipUnlock` command with the current ownership nonce and the mode set to `UnlockedSelf`.
    - After staging the command, the chip is rebooted.
-   - Upon booting, the ROM\_EXT will move the chip into the `LockedUpdate` state and will unlock Owner Page 1 to accept an Owner Configuration update.
+   - Upon booting, the ROM\_EXT will move the chip into the `UnlockedSelf` state and will unlock Owner Page 1 to accept an Owner Configuration update.
 2. The owner updates the Owner Configuration in Owner Page 1 to the new preferred settings (e.g. key rotation or configuration change).
 The owner configuration must be signed with the owner key.
    - After updating the page, the chip is rebooted.
    - Upon booting, the ROM\_EXT will inspect the new configuration block.
 If and only if the new owner configuration is valid, the ROM\_EXT will configure the non-primary half of the flash (i.e. Side B) as requested in the new owner configuration.